CUBRID/cubrid-manual/en/sql/schema/table.rst

 .. warning::

     *   **ALTER TABLE** <table_name> **CHANGE** <column_name> **DEFAULT** <default_value> syntax supported in CUBRID 2008 R3.1 or earlier version is no longer supported.
-    * When converting a number type to character type, if the length of the string is shorter than that of the number, the string is truncated and saved according to the length of the converted character type.
+    *   When converting a number type to character type, if alter_table_change_type_strict=no and the length of the string is shorter than that of the number, the string is truncated and saved according to the length of the converted character type.
+If alter_table_change_type_strict=yes, it returns an error.
     *   If the column attributes like a type, a collation, etc. are changed, the changed attributes are not applied into the view created with the table before the change.
 Therefore, if you change the attributes of a table, it is recommended to recreate the related views.

 ::